 Sheep were extremely valuable and the shepherd took great care in watching over them and providing for them, guiding them to green pastures and clean springs.
 If one were sick the shepherd would stay with the sheep and care for it.
 In His parable one is lost, namely he is out of place.
 Although the sheep’s proper place is in the sheepfold with the other sheep, it has somehow found itself outside of it’s proper place..
 So what the shepherd does is he leaves the other 99, because they are in their proper place, they are namely together.
 In His love and desire for the sheep and recognizing the importance of not loosing a sheep to wolves or thieves the Shepherd finds, gathers up the sheep and places it on his shoulders.
 He then carries it until it is united with the others, placed back into it’s proper place.

 In just the same way the women who has lost her coin seeks to find it.
 To often we think of this silver coin as just another coin.
 This coin would have been extra special because it adorned her wedding dress, her veil of marriage.
 It should have been attached to the vail and with the other coins, but it had become lost and detached from it’s proper place.
 So the women sweeps the house in search of this extremely valuable, meaningful coin.
-When she finds it she calls all her friends, neighbors maybe wedding party friends and shares how it was lost and now found.
-Out of place but now instinct.
+When she finds it she calls all her friends, neighbors maybe wedding party and friends she shares how it was lost and now found, out of place but now intact .

-What we also see is that when that which is lost, a sheep, a coin of the wedding garment, or even a son, there is great rejoicing.
-So to it is when one who is lost and not in proper relationship with God nor the community of believers it is great cause for rejoicing.
+What we also see is that when that which is lost, a sheep, a coin of the wedding garment, or even a son, there is great rejoicing when reunited.
+So to it is when one who is lost and not in proper relationship with God nor the community of believers it is great cause for rejoicing when they are found.